dweprinz/agentharm-repro/README.md

 - src/harmless_benign.py: Evaluates over-refusals on benign prompts.

 Modules
-- src/judge.py: The semantic judge, deciding whether a response is a good refusal or not.
 - src/tools.py: Implementation of synthetic tools
 - src/utils.py: Utils used during the project.